tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US172_AddBankSavingsAccount.md

 In the future we're thinking about implementing a forecast feature to calculate expected earnings on a given date.

+Currently we allow users to select the same name for different accounts they own.
+With the implementation of the UI this could be changed.

 At the moment adding a Bank Savings Account will always be successful if the Family and the FamilyMember exist.
 However, account service methods will still return a boolean as in the future there can be situations were account creation will not be possible.